-PPT 2-28 Four Degrees of Competition
+PPT 2-27 Four Degrees of Competition

-- produce very similar products that buyers nevertheless perceive as different. - a.
-PRODUCT DIFFERENTIATION, making buyers think similar products are different, is a key to success. - b.
-The fast food industry is an example. - 4.
-An OLIGOPOLY is a degree of competition in which just a few sellers dominate a market. - a.
+- 4. An OLIGOPOLY is a degree of competition in which just a few sellers dominate a market. - a.
 The INITIAL INVESTMENT required to enter the market is usually high. - b.
 Prices among competing firms tend to be close to the same. - c.
-Examples include breakfast cereal and soft drinks. - A MONOPOLY is a degree of competition in which only one seller controls the total supply of a product or service, and sets the price. - U.S. laws prohibit the creation of monopolies, but do permit APPROVED MONOPOLIES in markets for public utilities. - b.
-New laws have ended the monopoly status of utilities in some areas, creating intense competition among utility companies. - DEREGULATION is meant to increase competition and lower prices for consumers.
+Examples include breakfast cereal and soft drinks. - 5.
+A MONOPOLY is a degree of competition in which only one seller controls the total supply of a product or service, and sets the price. - U.S. laws prohibit the creation of monopolies, but do permit APPROVED MONOPOLIES in markets for public utilities. - New laws have ended the monopoly status of utilities in some areas, creating intense competition among utility companies. - c.
+DEREGULATION is meant to increase competition and lower prices for consumers.